 The holiday provides an opportunity for recently bereaved spouses and children to meet with those who have suffered through similar circumstances all in a non-judgemental environment.

 Strong bonds are formed between those who attend the group holiday.
 Social media has enabled the easy maintenance of those friendships.
-The older legatee children willingly act as mentors for the youngsters in the group.
 One of the boys summed it up best as “the Police Legacy kids are like cousins – we might not see each other very often but we know we are there for each other”.

 There is currently a group of former legatees who are working in London and still keeping a look-out for each other.
 Some of the Police Legacy children were new-born babies when admitted to the scheme and it is not uncommon for some families to have a 20 year relationship with the scheme.